Sopsy/PHP-IPListDownloader/README.md

-# PHP-IPListDownloader
-IP list downloader.
+# IP list downloader

 Formerly used for blacklisting IP addresses at Ylilauta - mainly bots and open proxies.

+Designed to be run in crontab with PHP-CLI.

 Minimum PHP version is PHP 7.4.